 - Help the student to make feasible study schedules and to update them.

-- Find out whether he or she needs additional advice on written work, especially on theses.
+- Find out whether they need additional advice on written work, especially on theses.

 - Underline the importance of feasible plans and adjust the goals and requirements to match the resources of the student and the help available.
 Both manic and depressed students may have a tendency to overestimate the number of courses they can take.
-Too high a workload will stall both the student’s studies and his or her recovery.
-Slower but surer progress usually supports student wellbeing better and allows them to gain positive experiences.
+Too high a workload will stall both the student’s studies and the student’s recovery.
+Slower but surer progress usually supports student’s well-being and allows them to get a sense of accomplishment.

-- As major changes in everyday life may be very stressful, you can offer the student your support in preparing for changes, such as an upcoming practical training or student exchange period.
+- As major changes in everyday life may be very stressful, you can help the student to seek for support or counselling when preparing for, for instance, practical training or a student exchange period.
 A study psychologist, for instance, may be a good person to talk to in these cases.

-- Remind the student that in order to do well in studies, it is crucial to take care of oneself by leaving time for personal relationships, physical exercise and hobbies.
+- Remind the student that to do well in studies, it is crucial to take care of oneself by leaving time for personal relationships, physical exercise and hobbies.

-- Agree on a study schedule that leaves the student enough time for recovery (breaks, days off).
+- Agree on a study schedule that leaves the student enough time for recovery (including breaks and days off).

 - Studying is easier if the teaching is planned to be as accessible as possible: